whileseated/Telegram-RSS/README.md

 **Telegram RSS Bot**

+This is a super simple, databaseless rss reader for Telegram.
+The python script keeps track of your subscription using a plain text file, feeds.txt.
+You'll need to find your Telegram Token and target CHAT ID, and include those values in config.txt.

 1. Create a config.txt file with your Telegram Token and Chat ID, each on one line

 ```